 - 1 sprig fresh rosemary, plus more for garnish

 - 1 sprig fresh thyme, plus more for garnish

 - 1 bay leaf

-Heat a dutch oven over medium heat; add the ghee or butter and allow it to melt.
-Add the onions to the pot plus a pinch of salt, then stir to coat the onions in the fat.
+- Heat a dutch oven over medium heat; add the butter and oil heat until the butter melts then foams.
+Add the onions, season with a pinch of salt, then toss to coat in the fat.

-Saute the onions over medium heat, stirring every 5 minutes or so, until the onions soften, then brown, then caramelize.
-If the pot gets too dry and the onions start to burn and/or stick, add a bit of water or broth to deglaze the pan and keep the onions moist.
+- Saute the onions, stirring every 5 minutes or so, until the onions soften, then brown, then caramelize.
+If the pot gets too dry and the onions start to burn and/or stick, add a tablespoon of water or broth to deglaze the pan and keep the onions moist.
 I typically add up to ¼ cup of liquid during the caramelization process.
-Caramelization takes time, anywhere from 30-40 minutes.
 The onions are done when they are uniformly deep, golden brown.

 - Add the garlic and saute, stirring continuously, until the garlic is fragrant, about 1 minute.

 - Deglaze the pot with the wine, stirring and scraping any browned bits.
 Cook until the wine is mostly absorbed, 3-5 minutes.

 - Add the potatoes, broth, salt, and pepper, then give everything a good stir.
 Top with the fresh rosemary, fresh thyme, and bay leaf.
 Increase the heat to high and bring the liquid to a boil.
 Reduce to low and simmer until the potatoes are cooked through, about 20 minutes.